tomlovesgithub/CV/README.md

 <a name="skills"></a>
 ## Skills

+* **Observant and Inquisitive** - Programming has tested my eye for detail and I've learned a great deal by pulling threads when looking at other people's code, or debugging my own.
+Improving myself like this, I've become able to make informed decisions earlier in my work, and been alert to repeating errors.
+For example, experimenting with pure JS and HTML, my investigations brought me to learn about the events loop, valued information when I came to understanding the lifecycle methods and virtual DOM in React.

-* **Creative and Conceptual Thinker** - After studying a foundation year in fine art, I've found added joy in work spanning different mediums.
-Since have found it important to breath creative life into projects where possible:
-Weather allowing a concept to inform decisions or thinking laterally and applying creative thinking to navigate novel situations.
+* **Creative and Conceptual Thinker** - After studying a foundation year in Fine Art, I've found added joy in work spanning different mediums.
+Since have found it important to breathe creative life into projects where possible ever since: Whether allowing a concept to inform decisions or thinking laterally and applying creative thinking to navigate novel situations.
 I find having a way to look at a problem from a fresh perspective can be informing, incentivising and helps to keep things fun wherever possible, especially when keeping myself and team engaged and enjoying the work

 * **Aptitude for fast learning** -
 I found the experience of going back to study again refreshing.
 The skills I had picked up from